suhaslohit/SuhasLohit.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Electrical Engineering at Arizona State University.
-I work with [Prof. Pavan Turaga](https://pavanturaga.com/) in the Geometric Media Lab.
+I successfully defended my PhD in Electrical Engineering at Arizona State University in October 2019.
+I work with [Prof. Pavan Turaga](https://pavanturaga.com/) in the [Geometric Media Lab](https://pavanturaga.com/geometric-media-lab/).

-I solve research problems in computer vision and computational imaging.
+My main research interests are in computer vision and computational imaging.
 I have experience in high-level inference problems like object recognition and detection, action recognition, and inverse problems like compressive sensing and multispectral image fusion.
-I design algorithms for these applications usually using deep learning and sometimes using cooler tools like Riemannian geometry (thanks [Dr. Dilts](https://infinityplusonemath.wordpress.com/2017/02/18/asteroids-on-a-donut/)).
+I design algorithms for these applications primarily using deep learning and sometimes using cooler tools like Riemannian geometry (thanks [Dr. Dilts](https://infinityplusonemath.wordpress.com/2017/02/18/asteroids-on-a-donut/)).

-I have spent wonderful summers at [MERL](http://www.merl.com/), [SRI](https://www.sri.com/), [Nvidia](https://www.nvidia.com/) and [ISI](https://www.isical.ac.in/)
+Previously, I have spent wonderful summers at [MERL](http://www.merl.com/), [SRI International](https://www.sri.com/), [Nvidia](https://www.nvidia.com/) and [ISI](https://www.isical.ac.in/)

 <br>
 <br>